 0 comentarios

 like beauties

-in broad morbidezza
+in broad morbidezza.

-as if I had drunk a swig of hemlock
+I drunk a swig of hemlock

-along with Keats and suddenly
+along with the ghost of Keats

 the blue-green waves of poetry

-had broken at last into words
+rushed at last into the most

-don't tarry long beside my gloom
+don't tarry long beside this gloom.

+0 comentarios